Healthy Environments Now and For the Future

 Tailings and Waste

-Eldorado is proud of our tailings management practices, and we work to mitigate associated risks through the use of best available technologies such as dry-stack tailings.
-We also implement leading management practices such as retaining an Independent Tailings Review Board (ITRB) as an opportunity to strengthen management and governance in accordance with internationally recognized best practices.
+Eldorado is proud of our tailings management practices, and we work to mitigate associated risks through the use of technologies such as dry-stack tailings.
+We also implement leading management practices such as retaining an Independent Tailings Review Board.

-Eldorado’s Technical Services, Projects & Engineering and Sustainability Departments oversee and manage Eldorado’s tailings facilities.
-We rely on Engineers of Record and third-party experts to support in the design, construction, operation, maintenance, surveillance and closure of tailings facilities.
-Eldorado’s COO and CSO are responsible for overseeing the operation, management and commercial matters related to tailings management facilities.
+Eldorado’s Technical Services, Projects & Engineering department oversees and manages Eldorado’s tailings facilities.
+We rely on Engineers of Record and third- party experts to support in the design, construction, operation, maintenance, surveillance and closure of tailings facilities.
+Eldorado’s EVP & COO is responsible for overseeing the operation, management and commercial matters related to tailings management facilities.
 Ultimately, Eldorado’s President & CEO is responsible for the Company’s tailings management practices.
 Eldorado’s Technical Committee of the Board of Directors provides oversight of technical matters related to tailings, and the Sustainability Committee has oversight of sustainability-related tailings matters.

 Implementing Leading Practices

-Eldorado currently utilizes dry-stack tailings at our Efemçukuru, Olympias and Stratoni mines.
-Dry-stack tailings from the Olympias and Stratoni mines are stored at the Kokkinolakkas Tailings Management Facility.
-Kışladağ does not produce tailings.
+Eldorado currently utilizes dry-stack tailings at our Efemçukuru and Olympias mines.
+Dry-stack tailings from the Olympias mine are stored at the Kokkinolakkas Tailings Management Facility.
+As a heap leach operation, Kışladağ does not produce tailings.
+In 2021, Eldorado received approval from the Greek state to use dry-stack tailings at Skouries.

 More information about Eldorado’s current dry-stack tailings management facilities can be found in our latest Sustainability Report.